Mentors & SITE Supervisors

 What is LiveText?

-• LiveText is a valuable technology tool that will be used for assessment of program competencies aligned with state/national standards, application and evaluation of field experiences for required practicum and internship, and to track and ensure all requirements are met for program completion, graduation clearance, and certification.
+• LiveText is a valuable technology tool used for assessment of program competencies aligned with state and/or national standards, application and evaluation of field experiences for required practicum and internship, and to track and ensure all requirements are met for program completion, clearance for graduation, and certification.

 Certificate of Participation (CoP) – Tuition Waivers